-Respiratory admissions reported from the sentinel hospital network have remained relatively stable during weeks 40-46 2020, with a median of 214 respiratory admissions per week reported during this period.
-The COVID-19 pandemic has caused disruption to reporting from the sentinel hospital network, with only five of the eight hospitals reporting in recent weeks.
-During week 46 2020, 190 respiratory admissions were reported from five sentinel hospitals, compared to 169 respiratory admissions (reported from five sentinel hospitals) during week 45 2020 (Figure 6).
-Of the eight sentinel hospitals, the same 5 hospitals consistently reported data for weeks 40-46.
+Respiratory admissions reported from the sentinel hospital network have remained relatively stable during weeks 40-46 2020 with a median of 214 respiratory admissions per week reported during this period.
+The number of reported admissions dropped to 64 in week 47.
+The COVID-19 pandemic has caused disruption to reporting from the sentinel hospital network, with only four of the eight hospitals reporting in week 47.
+During the two previous weeks, week 45 and week 46, five of the eight sentinel hospitals reported respiratory admissions of 169 and 190 per week respectively (Figure 6).
+Of the eight sentinel hospitals, the same 4 hospitals consistently reported data for weeks 40-47.